 Their free-range chicken dish was just as huge portion but there is not much meat and rather tough but much tastier than the bamboo-stem BBQ chicken we had in Long Sheng the day before.

 Try Bamboo Rafting @ Yulong River

 This is the most popular way to enjoy the scenery of the Yulong River.
 There are two raft routes which last 40–50 minutes and 1½ hours.
-In contrast to the noisy smoke belching ferry on the Li River, bamboo rafts on the Yulong River are pushed along slowly by a man with a bamboo pole, for a quieter riverine experience.
+In contrast to the noisy smoke-belching ferry on the Li River, bamboo rafts on the Yulong River are pushed along slowly by a man with a bamboo pole, for a quieter riverine experience.

-You can enjoy rustic river scene along the way in peace and the raft accommodates only 2 pax each.
+You can enjoy a rustic river scene along the way in peace and the raft accommodates only 2 pax each.

 The high season for visiting the Yulong River is from April to October when the weather is mostly sunny and warm and suitable for outdoor activities.
-The ideal time is probably late summer for pleasant warmth and less rain, though the mists and fresh growth in spring also adds to the charm.
+The ideal time is probably late summer for pleasant warmth and less rain, though the mists and fresh growth in spring also add to the charm.

 Our driver suggested a tip of RMB 20 for the boatman, so that he will push slower and let us enjoy the scenery better, whilst explaining the various mountains along the way.
 The tip definitely worked as all the rafts that were launched after us had bypassed us along the journey.

-The logistics of transferring rafts from end point back to the various start points are backbreaking.
-Just a lorry to transport the rafts but once at the jetty, its solely human strength.
+The logistics of transferring rafts from endpoint back to the various start points are backbreaking.
+Just a lorry to transport the rafts but once at the jetty, it’s solely human strength.

 Climb Xiang Gong Mountain @ Yangshuo